thtauhid/terminal-portfolio/README.md

 Feel free to open an issue if you find a bug or want to suggest a feature.

+### Hacktoberfest

+1. Please start contributing after October 1st, 2023 and before October 31st, 2023 if you want to participate in Hacktoberfest 2023.
+1. If you are participating in Hacktoberfest, please make sure to read the [rules](https://hacktoberfest.com/participation/) before opening a pull request.

 ## License

 MIT License